berndruecker/flowing-retail/kafka/java/README.md

 * After everything has started up you are ready to visit the overview page [http://localhost:8099](http://localhost:8099)
 * You can place an order via [http://localhost:8091](http://localhost:8091)
-* You can inspect insided of Order via [http://localhost:8092](http://localhost:8092)
+* You can inspect insides of Order via [http://localhost:8092](http://localhost:8092)
 * You can inspect insides of Payment via [http://localhost:8093](http://localhost:8093)
 * You can inspect all events going on via [http://localhost:8095](http://localhost:8095)